00-Evan/00-Evan.github.io/_posts/2020/2020-04-08-coming-soon-to-shattered-better-bosses.md

 ---
 title: "Coming Soon to Shattered: Better Bosses!"
 excerpt: "Hey Dungeoneers, long time no see!
-Over the last four months I’ve been steadily working on the beta for 0.8.0."
+Over the last four months I’ve been steadily working on the beta for 0.8.0.
+There haven't been any life events that caused this delay, it's simply because 0.8.0 ended up becoming a much larger update that I originally planned."

 header:
   image: /assets/images/2020/2020-04-08/header.png